Vice President, Enrollment and Marketing

 To Apply or Nominate

 Napier Executive Search is assisting Saint Michael’s College with the search for the Vice President for Enrollment and Marketing.
 To arrange for a confidential conversation, please contact Laura Robinson ([email protected]) or Mary Napier ([email protected]).
-If you plan to apply, please send a resume, a detailed letter of interest, and contact information for three professional references by email to [email protected] no later than March 6, 2019.
-Review will begin immediately thereafter and the expected start date will be summer, 2019.
+If you plan to apply, please send a resume, a detailed letter of interest, and contact information for three professional references by email to [email protected].
+Review will begin immediately and will continue until the position is filled.
 All applications and nominations will be considered confidential and notice will be given before references are contacted.

 Saint Michael’s College is an equal opportunity employer.
 Inspired by its Edmundite Catholic mission, Saint Michael’s is committed to diversity and inclusion across the campus community.
 It is committed to attracting and supporting a staff that fully represents the racial, ethnic, and cultural diversity of the nation, and it actively seeks applications from underrepresented groups.